Cottonseed oil cake futures up on spot demand | Devdiscourse

-Cottonseed oil cake prices rose by Rs 133 to Rs 3,460.5 per quintal in futures trade on Wednesday, tracking an upbeat trend in physical markets on spot demand.
+Cottonseed oil cake prices rose by Rs 28 to Rs 3,601 per quintal in futures trade on Monday tracking an upbeat trend in physical market on spot demand.

-On the National Commodity and Derivatives Exchange, cottonseed oil cake contracts for October delivery traded higher by Rs 133, or 4 percent, at Rs 3,460.5 per quintal with an open interest of 16,390 lots.
+On the National Commodity and Derivatives Exchange, cottonseed oil cake contracts for September delivery were trading up by Rs 28, or 0.8 per cent, to Rs 3,601 per quintal with an open interest of 14,220 lots.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)